600 HIGHLAND AVE

 MADISON, WI 53792-0001

-James H. Stein, MD, FAHA, FACC, FASE is the Robert Turell Professor of Cardiovascular Research in the Department of Medicine, Cardiovascular Medicine Division at the University of Wisconsin (UW) School of Medicine and Public Health in Madison, Wisconsin.
-He has been Director of the UW Health Preventive Cardiology Program including its Lipid Clinic since 2004.
-He also is Director of the Vascular Health Screening Program, Co-Director of the Advanced Hypertension Program, Medical Director of Cardiac Rehabilitation, and Associate Director of Adult Echocardiography.
-Dr. Stein also is Director of the UW Atherosclerosis Imaging Research Program.
+Dr. James Stein, FAHA, FACC, is a faculty member in the Division of Cardiovascular Medicine and the Robert Turell Professor of Cardiovascular Research.
+He has been Director of the UW Health Preventive Cardiology Program, including its Lipid Clinic, since 2004.
+He also serves as Director of the Vascular Health Screening Program and Co-Director of the Advanced Hypertension Program.
+Additionally, Dr. Stein is Director of the UW Atherosclerosis Imaging Research Program.

 Dr. Stein’s research interests include ultrasound assessment of atherosclerosis, arterial function, cardiovascular epidemiology, and clinical trials in preventive cardiology.
-Specific interests include detection and characterization of subclinical atherosclerosis in patients with tobacco use, sleep apnea, and human immunodeficiency virus, and dyslipidemia.
-Stein has directed the core carotid and brachial artery ultrasound laboratories for several multicenter studies.
+Specific interests include detection and characterization of subclinical atherosclerosis and arterial injury in people who use cigarettes and e-cigarettes, who are living with human immunodeficiency virus, and who have dyslipidemia.
+He has directed the core carotid and brachial artery ultrasound laboratories for several multicenter studies.
 He directs the Carotid Ultrasound Reading Center for the NIH-funded Multi-Ethnic Study of Atherosclerosis (MESA) and the Brachial Artery Reactivity Ultrasound Reading Center for the NIH-funded HIV-CVD Initiative.